paulshryock/IntersectionObserver-Starter/README.md

 # IntersectionObserver Starter

-Fork this repository to get starter with IntersectionObserver and ResizeObserver.
+Fork this repository to get started with IntersectionObserver and ResizeObserver.

+I got a bunch of this JavaScript from a talk by Wes Bos.
+This repo is my playground for getting more familiar with these technologies.